english-blog/english-blog.github.io/_posts/2010-12-06-how-to-become-a-highly-paid-corporate-programmer-paul-harkins-book-review.md

 ### Section 2: Thriving in a Competitive Environment

-This section is for the programmers with few years of experience like me.
-Many programmers I knew gets frustrated with their work after few years and they begin to slog.
+This section is for the programmers with a few years of experience like me.
+Many programmers I knew gets frustrated with their work after a few years and they begin to slog.
 Harkin tells us, how to avoid that pitfall and if we are already into it, how to get out of that.
-Lots of practical advice on tackling a tough and high visibility projects, boosting your performance, handling stress, tips and tricks to master complex applications and business processes etc. He suggests us to keep changing the projects, spotting and utilizing the opportunities and how to stay at the top of our game.
+Lots of practical advice on tackling tough and high visibility projects, boosting your performance, handling stress, tips and tricks to master complex applications and business processes etc. He suggests us to keep changing the projects, spotting and utilizing the opportunities and how to stay at the top of our game.
 I enjoyed these chapters more, as I could relate to these texts!

 ### Section 3: Mastering the Corporate Culture